CostaLab/dream-challenge/README.md

 2.1.2.
 The variable "bedLoc" should point to the location containing the bed file of the non-merged challenge region annotations.
 ([download here](https://www.synapse.org/#!Synapse:syn6184307))

 2.1.3.
-The variable "dnaseBamLoc" should point to the bed file containing the DNase-seq data ([download here](https://www.synapse.org/#!Synapse:syn6176232))
+The variable "dnaseBamLoc" should point to the bed file containing the DNase-seq data.
+([download here](https://www.synapse.org/#!Synapse:syn6176232))

 After changing these lines just execute the following command: